CyberGeni/hashnode/cl7pd81fx034i2bnv1mm35u1u.md

 Yeah not too many features as expected right?
 Well there were somethings I did to get the result looking pretty cool.

 ### the process...

+So I built this project with HTML and TailwindCSS mainly, then a sprinkle of JavaScript.
+Now when I say sprinkle I really mean it because there's probably not more than 20 lines of code on there.

+The fade-in scroll animations are powered by a lightweight JavaScript library called [ScrollReveal](https://scrollrevealjs.org).
+Pretty cool and intuitive, you should check it out if you haven't.